New & Used Bentley Mulsanne: In Depth

 2013 Bentley MulsanneEnlarge Photo

 The Mulsanne is Bentley’s flagship model, a premium full-size sedan.
-It’s powerful, elegant, and stately and competes exclusively with the Rolls-Royce Phantom.
+It’s refined, stately, and elegant, competing exclusively with the Rolls-Royce Phantom.
 The Mulsanne can be optioned with nearly anything, making it built for those who can have anything and want nearly everything.

 Named for the famous Mulsanne Straight at the legendary Le Mans racing circuit, the Bentley Mulsanne was all-new for 2011, reviving a nameplate that went unused from 1992-2010.